-Unlike computer usage, that remained stable over the last years, Internet usage in enterprises was steadily increasing.
-89,0% of enterprises (employing 10 or more persons) had access to the Internet in 2008.
+Over the last years, Internet usage in enterprises was steadily increasing.
+92,2% of enterprises (employing 10 or more persons) had access to the Internet in 2009.
 The same percentage was 82,3% in 2004.
 The Internet was used in all large and almost all medium enterprises.
-Internet usage in small enterprises was below 90%, but kept increasing (79,4% in 2004, 82,1% in 2005, 83,7% in 2006, 85,9% in 2007 and 87,0% in 2008).
+Internet usage in small enterprises kept increasing to go over 90% in 2009.
+(79,4% in 2004, 82,1% in 2005, 83,7% in 2006, 85,9% in 2007 and 87,0% in 2008).

 In the last four years there was a significant increase in broadband connections to the Internet.
 The modem used to be the most popular type of access to the Internet by enterprises in 2004.
 Over the years the use of a modem to connect to the Internet was decreasing, giving rise to broadband connections, and thus making DSL the most popular type of Internet access from 2006 onwards.
-In 2008, 85,1% of the enterprises with access to the Internet had a DSL connection.
+In 2009, 90,0% of the enterprises with access to the Internet had a DSL connection.

 Enterprises use the Internet more and more to interact with public authorities.
 They can obtain information, forms, or return filled in forms via the Internet.
-72,1% of the enterprises (employing 10 or more persons) that had access to the Internet in 2008, used the Internet to interact with public authorities during the previous year.
-Most of these enterprises used the Internet for obtaining information from public authorities' websites.
+78,0% of the enterprises (employing 10 or more persons) that had access to the Internet in 2009, used the Internet to interact with public authorities during the previous year.
+Most of these enterprises used the Internet for obtaining information from public authorities' websites (76,3%).

-More than half of the enterprises that used computers connected to the Internet, in 2008, also had a website (53,9%).
-Almost all large enterprises (95,2%) had a website.
+More than half of the enterprises that used computers connected to the Internet, in 2008, also had a website (55,9%).
+Almost all large enterprises (93,2%) had a website.

-Among the facilities provided by enterprises through their website, the most predominant was the access to product catalogues and price lists (provided by 78,6% of enterprises having a website).
-21,7% of the enterprises that had a website, provided the possibility of online ordering or reservation to their customers, while only 9,6% the possibility of online payment.
-Advertisement of open job positions on a website was more common in large enterprises (63,9%).
+Among the facilities provided by enterprises through their website, the most predominant was the access to product catalogues and price lists (provided by 85,1% of enterprises having a website).
+17,8% of the enterprises that had a website, provided the possibility of online ordering or reservation to their customers, while only 9,6% the possibility of personalized content for repeated visitors.
+13,8% of the enterprises that had a website, had a privacy policy statement, a privacy seal or certification.
+This percentage is much higher for large enterprises (47,4% of the enterprises that had a website).
+Advertisement of open job positions on a website was more common in large enterprises (67,8%).